noisiver/wrath-of-the-vanilla/README.md

 - [ ] Change the loot tables
 - [ ] Change the spawn points and respawn times

-[^1]: This is, unfortunately, not possible using the 3.3.5 client.
-There may be a way around it, but for the time being it will be marked as not doable.
+[^1]: This is, unfortunately, not possible to fully restore using the original Wrath of the Lich King client.
+A workaround, however, is possible and is planned for the very distant future.